webcrumbs/javascript-crumbs/chapters/introduction/Readme.md

 ## JavaScript everywhere

-The most common host environment is the browser,
-but JavaScript interpreters can also be found in Adobe Acrobat, Photoshop, Yahoo!'s Widget engine, and even server side environments, e.g. NodeJS.

 An interesting thing about JavaScript is that it always runs inside a *host environment*.
 The browser is the most popular host environment, but it is not the only one.
 JavaScript can run on the server, on the desktop, and in rich media.